 Partner with us to understand the brain.

-By making a charitable contribution to the Department of Neuroscience, you are playing a critical role in the continuum of scientific and medical advances.
 Private support makes the path-breaking work of scientific discovery possible.
 Thank you for your consideration of using your philanthropy to support our critical missions of research discovery and education.

-Private support allows us to innovate and to make major advances in understanding the brain.
 This work is essential to understand the cause of human neurological diseases and mental illnesses and to develop new therapeutics and devices for our community.
 Gifts can be directed to the Department of Neuroscience in the form of cash, securities, corporate matching gifts, real estate and personal property.
 Gifts of all kinds are tax deductible and may be designated for immediate use or as a long-term investment through an endowment.

 The Critical Importance of Basic Research